How To Immigrate To Canada: An Ultimate Guide for Filipinos

 4. Start-up Visa

-This program is for highly-skilled entrepreneurs who have huge potential to create businesses in Canada.
+This program is for highly-skilled entrepreneurs who have enormous potential to create businesses in Canada.
 The possible businesses should be innovative, globally competitive, and can create a lot of jobs for Canadians.

-In order to be eligible for this program, you must meet the language requirements of at least CLB (Canadian Language Benchmark) 5 in either French or English in all of the following areas: listening, reading, speaking, and writing.
+To be eligible for this program, you must meet the language requirements of at least CLB (Canadian Language Benchmark) 5 in either French or English in the following areas: listening, reading, speaking, and writing.

-You must have a qualifying business and be able to get a letter of recommendation from any of the designated organizations which are in charge of approving business ideas.
+You must have a qualifying business and get a recommendation letter from any designated organizations in charge of approving business ideas.
 You also have to bring enough funds for you and your family members.

-This program has a visa application fee of C$1,540 and takes around 12 to 16 months to process.
+This program has a visa application fee of C$2,1409 and takes around 36 months to process.
 To apply, you must download the application package for the Start-up Visa from Canada’s immigration website.

-After filling out the form and making sure that you have all the needed documents, you just have to pay the application and biometrics fees and then submit your application.
+After completing the form and ensuring you have all the needed documents, you must pay the application and biometrics fees and then submit your application.

 5. Caregiver Program